tayyabjaved1/cypress-automation/README.md

 # core-functional-auto-tests
-Repository for Cypress Automation tests on Core platform for Cialfo
+Repository for Cypress Automation tests on Core platform for Testing Web applications